svenvg93/GitBook/networking/routers/mikrotik.md

 ## Static DHCP

-Static DHCP, also known as DHCP reservation, is a network configuration where a DHCP server assigns a specific IP address to a device based on its MAC address, ensuring the device always receives the same IP address within the network.
+Static DHCP, or DHCP reservation, assigns a specific IP address to a device based on its MAC address, ensuring the device always receives the same IP address within the network.

 ```shell
 /ip dhcp-server lease